-The terms "Net Revenues of the Authority's System," "Net Revenues of the System" and "Net Revenues" shall mean the Gross Revenues of the System less the Operation and Maintenance Expenses of the System.
+The terms term "Net Revenues of the System" shall mean the Gross Revenues of the System less the Operation and Maintenance Expenses of the System.

-The term "Operation and Maintenance Expenses" means all costs and expenses of operation and maintenance of the System, including (for greater certainty but without limiting the generality of the foregoing) repairs and replacements for which no special fund is created in the Resolution, operating personnel, the cost of utilities, the costs of supervision, engineering, accounting, auditing, legal services, supplies, services, administration of the System, including general overhead expenses of the Issuer attributable to the System, insurance premiums, equipment necessary for proper operation and maintenance of the System, and payments made by the Issuer in satisfaction of judgments resulting from claims not covered by the Issuer's insurance arising in connection with the operation and maintenance of the System.
+The term "Operation and Maintenance Expenses" means all costs and expenses of operation and maintenance of the System, including (for greater certainty but without limiting the generality of the foregoing) repairs and replacements for which no special fund is created in this Bond Resolution, operating personnel, the cost of utilities, the costs of supervision, engineering, accounting, auditing, legal services, supplies, services, administration of the System, including general overhead expenses of the Issuer attributable to the System, insurance premiums, equipment necessary for proper operation and maintenance of the System, and payments made by the Issuer in satisfaction of judgments resulting from claims not covered by the Issuer's insurance arising in connection with the operation and maintenance of the System.
 The term also includes the charges of the bank or banks and other entities acting as paying agents and/or registrars for any Parity Bonds or Additional Bonds.
 The term does not include depreciation.

-The term "Parity Bonds" means collectively (i) the Bonds and (ii) any Series 2003 Bonds, Series 2006 Bonds, Series 2008 Bonds, Series 2009 Bonds and Series 2011 Bonds which will be outstanding and payable from the Pledged Revenues after the delivery of the Bonds.
+The term "Parity Bonds" means collectively (i) the Bonds and (ii) any of the Outstanding Bonds which will be outstanding and payable from the Pledged Revenues after the delivery of the Bonds and any Additional Bonds issued on parity with such Bonds.